Documentation

 which bgit

-If nothing is returned, reinstall bgit following the installation instructions.
+If nothing is returned, reinstall following the installation instructions.

 Still having issues?
 Report an issue on GitHub